Am I the only one still in love with Audrey and Katharine Hepburn?

 If there’s one cogent indicator of how drastically things have changed since “our day,” it is in generational celebrity.

 But when it comes to class, glamour, sophistication, and courage, – especially courage – no living person compares to my silver-screen favorites: The Hepburns.
+Although frequently mistaken for sisters, Katharine and Audrey were not related, but they did share many similar traits.
+For starters, they were both very independent and tough women who frequently refused to follow the rules.

 I don’t know if Katharine and Audrey ever met – what a kick-ass combo that would have been – but I’ve read that when Paramount demanded Audrey change her name to avoid confusion, she politely but emphatically replied, “If you want me, you must take my name.”